godver3/cli_debrid/README.md

 5. Access the web interface:
    Open a web browser and navigate to `http://your-server-ip:5000`

+### Other Notes

+cli_debrid is built for both AMD64 and ARM64 using tags:

+godver3/dev-arm64:latest (arm64)
+godver3/dev:latest (amd64)

+Alternatively cli_debrid is built for Windows.

 ### Post-Setup

 - Monitor the logs at `${HOME}/cli_debrid/user/logs`